marcotoronto/rdm-test/content/06-4_Deposit_Reuse_Preservation.md

 <br>

 ## Data Repositories
-Storing your data in a repository like Borealis makes it easy for other researchers, publishers, and collaborators to find, use, and cite your data.
+Storing your data in a repository like <a href="https://researchdata.library.ubc.ca/deposit/dataverse/">Borealis</a> makes it easy for other researchers, publishers, and collaborators to find, use, and cite your data.
 It supports the Open Science movement goals of trans-parency, accessibility, and collaboration, and can increase attention to your work.

-Further, the Tri-Agency in Canada (NSERC, CIHR, SSHRC) have introduced a policy requiring some grant recipients to deposit their project data in a repository.

 <p style="margin-top:25px;margin-bottom:25px; margin-left:30px">